keras-team/keras-hub/examples/README.md

 This examples directory contains complete recipes for training popular model architectures using KerasNLP.
-These are not part of the library itself, but rather serves to demonstrate how to use the library for popular tasks, while simultaneously providing a mechanism to rigorously test library components.
+These are not part of the library itself, but rather serve to demonstrate how to use the library for common tasks, while simultaneously providing a mechanism to rigorously test library components.

-This directory is complimentary to the NLP examples on [keras.io](https://keras.io/examples/).
-You should sort a potential example to either keras.io or this directory as follows:
+This directory is complementary to the NLP examples on [keras.io](https://keras.io/examples/).
+If you want to contribute a KerasNLP example and you're not sure if it should live on keras.io or in this directory, here's how they differ:

-- If an example can fit in < 300 lines of code and run in a colab, put it on keras.io.
+- If an example can fit in < 300 lines of code and run in a Colab, put it on keras.io.
 - If an example is too big for a single script or has high compute requirements, add it here.

-In general, we will have fairly high bar for what models we support in this directory.
-They should be widely used, practical models for solving problems in NLP.
+In general, we will have a fairly high bar for what models we support in this directory.
+They should be widely used, practical models for solving standard problems in NLP.

 ## Anatomy of an example